otrv4/otrv4/otrv4.md

 TODO: we can not set the initiator as a side effect of deciding who will use each key, but we can use the same condition to decide who will be initiator.
 This may be a problem because every time I talk to Bob I will have the same condition.

+TODO: this may change who is sender/receiver while a new DAKE is in progress.
+Probably not a problem because I think we only generate new R[i] after the DAKE completes.
+REVIEW THIS!

 ### Deriving new chain keys